↑ Like this article? Support us with a single click of the AD

 Nobody heard the gun – –

 The Marlin rifle Ronnie used was loud.
-The night-time neighbourhood was silent and no one heard the shots.
+The night-time neighborhood was silent and no one heard the shots.

 They heard Shaggy barking outside.
 This would have been much quieter than the blasts ringing out from inside the Amityville home.